zanlaihu/english-resume/index.md

 ## Self Introduction

-● More than one year of website front-end development experience. <br>
-● Familiar with JavaScript, HTML, CSS, hava a good perception of UI/UX, aesthetic ability and visual performance ability. <br>
+1. Familiar with JavaScript, HTML, CSS, have a good UI/UX perception, aesthetic ability and visual performance ability.
-● Understand jQuery/Angular/React.
-Familiar with Angular and have more than one year of related project experience. <br>
+1. Familiar with Angular and have more than one year of related project experience.
+Learn about front-end frameworks such as jQuery/React.
-● Business-level English proficiency. <br>
-● Have good communication skills, be good at learning and sharing knowledge, and can promote personal and team development. <br>
+1. Have good communication skills, be good at learning and sharing knowledge, and be able to promote personal and team development.
+1. Business-level English.

 ## Enterprise project experience